 - The locations of study sites for developing fish species composition and abundance estimates are shown in Table AQ 3-1, Figure 3-1, and Map AQ 3-1.
 Sampling will be conducted during the late summer/early fall base flow period.
 The river sampling sites (electrofishing) will approximately 100 m long inclusive of the historical sampling sites (ENTRIX 2009).
-The Democrat Dam Impoundment sampling site will include a minimum of 300 meters of shoreline habitat. - The specific locations of the sampling sites will be determined in the field and will approximate the historical sampling locations.
+The Democrat Dam Impoundment sampling site will include a minimum of 300 meters of shoreline habitat. - The specific locations of the sampling sites will be determined in the field and will approximate the historical sampling locations (adjusted for channel changes and input from resource agencies, as appropriate).
 Mesohabitat characterization will be based on aerial image mapping and will be used to identify representative reach sampling sites with mesohabitat types in approximately similar proportion to the larger geomorphic river segments.
 Table AQ 3-1 shows the specific location, length, and sampling methods.